miso-lims/walkthroughs/_includes/box-tutorials.md

 # 9. Removing multiple items

-1. Select the rest of the positions you've added pools to.
+1. Select the rest of the filled positions.
 1. Click the _Remove Selected_ button.
 Click _Remove_ again in the warning dialog.
    The box should now be empty.